-The Mouse and the Tracker-ball are effectively the same device, designed specifically to manage the screen pointer and to initiate action when it has reached a certain point.
+The mouse and the tracker-ball are effectively the same device, designed specifically to manage the screen pointer and to initiate action when it has reached a certain point.
 The mouse is a hand-held unit with a rolling ball mounted underneath.
 You track it across a flat surface and the micro senses the movements of the ball, moving the screen pointer accordingly.
 The tracker-ball is exactly the same mechanism on its back, so that the device itself stays still whilst the rolling ball is manipulated directly.
-This is particularly suitable for use in a fixed workstation which must withstand handling by many users, as in a library.
 Both mouse and tracker-ball have buttons with which to signal to the micro.
 The Domesday system uses two of them: [ACTION] and [CHANGE] and on three-button units they will usually be the left-hand and central buttons.
-With your system you may find supplied a pair of sticky labels with which you can mark the buttons of your mouse or tracker ball.
 In this guide we will refer only to the "mouse" but imply either mouse or tracker-ball.